If I Get a Reverse Mortgage, Can I Leave My Home to My Heirs?

 • Sell the home and use the proceeds to repay the reverse mortgage.
 With a HECM, the heirs can sell the property for the full amount of debt owed on the loan or an amount that is at least 95% of the current appraised value of the property.

 • Do nothing and let the lender foreclose.
-If the heirs do nothing, the lender will begin a foreclosure and get title to the property that way.
+If the heirs do nothing, the lender will begin a foreclosure and sell the property in a foreclosure sale to repay the debt.

 Reverse Mortgage Problems and Responsibilities for Heirs